Plan B Expat

 • Proper company dissolution

 • Important: We do NOT recommend attempting compliance yourself or ignoring this issue.
-The penalties are real and enforcement is increasing.
+The penalties are real, enforcement is active, and the government has already started dissolving companies.

 Next Steps

-If you have a Panama company - especially one opened for Friendly Nations residency - contact us for a compliance assessment.
+The government's mass dissolution process has already started.
+If you have a Panama company, especially one opened for Friendly Nations residency, contact us for a compliance assessment.

 PB